aut0maticjack/lazyweb/3D-Printing-HyperCube.md

 * A set of mini metal files has been useful for making the ends of extrusion even, and shaving down poorly-made T-nuts, and will be generally useful for tidying up prints of all sorts.
 * A long set of "antistatic tweezers" is useful for pulling ooze off the nozzle just before printing.
 * A craft blade (eg: Exacto knife) is useful for tidying blobs off parts if printing in PETG.
+* Modify a paint scraper [as detailed here by Devin from Make Anything](https://www.youtube.com/watch?v=3IIykPgWTRQ) to get parts off the bed.

 ### Extrusions

 * The BOM specifies **Type 6** T-slot extrusion which has a 6mm slot in the middle, so accepts M5 screws.
 Some people end up buying Type 5 extrusion which as a 4.8mm hole which only accepts M4 screws.
 You can just buy M4 screws and T-nuts instead of M5, or this remix resizes all holes to accept M4: [HyperCube 3D Printer M4 Variant by Zargony](https://pinshape.com/items/35851-3d-printed-hypercube-3d-printer-m4-variant)
 * Adam who built the S.T.E.V.E.
 3D Printer made his own printed roll nuts which go into Type 5 extrusion: [A Tale of two Nuts by C.R.T](https://www.youtube.com/watch?v=de9rScS7VGY)
 * Make sure all your extrusions are the same length, and are flat on the ends.
 The D-Bot Facebook group suggest extrusions should be within 1/64" (0.4mm) of each other.
 I got mine down to half that and checked with a feeler gauge.
 A metal file can be used to adjust.
 Even a small file cuts through the soft aluminium quickly so be careful.
 Don't use power tools like an angle grinder, they take off material too quickly and heat up the extrusion too much.
-A fixed-table belt sander (as used by [Chris from Clickspring](https://www.youtube.com/channel/UCworsKCR-Sx6R6-BnIjS2MA)) may be more appropriate.
+A belt sander with a 90 degree table would make this a lot easier!
 * I measured my extrusions by standing them all on their end, clamping another piece of extrusion each side so they were square, and using a straightedge or another piece of extrusion across the top.
 * Consider adding another 75mm or 100mm onto your Z extrusions so you can put stuff underneath like the control board and power supply.
 I didn't order this but ended up using a longer Z screw from Tevo, so I flipped the Z motor mount and designed some feet to lift the frame, you could resize these feet if more space is required: [HyperCube Leg Extension by superjamie](https://www.thingiverse.com/thing:2379397)